 As common as divorce and remarriage are, the topic of step-parents comes up often in cases that involve children.
 More specifically, questions about step-parents’ rights and responsibilities frequently come up.

 Step-parents often form deep emotional bonds with children who aren’t biologically theirs.
 It can be devastating to lose that.
 Children often face similar trauma, having developed a connection with an adult even though they may not be related by blood.
 Unfortunately, this happens all too frequently.

-Step-Parents and Custody
+Step-Parents and Child Custody

 In most cases, ending a marriage with the mother usually means ending the relationship with the kids.
 That’s the unfortunate reality of this situation in the vast majority of cases.
 The situation does change slightly if you adopted the child as your own, but still, it’s a tough row to hoe.

 When deciding on custody, the courts put the best interests of the child above other concerns.

 Unless there are extenuating circumstances, that usually means keeping the kids with the biological parent.

 Just because you get a divorce, that doesn’t necessarily mean step-parents can’t have a continuing relationship with children.
 Again, this depends on the particular situation, especially the people involved and the nature of the relationship.